 I’m excited to see how XCH4NGE develops.
 But right now?
 I won’t be using it.

-XCH4NGE is a new cryptocurrency platform (based in the UK) which allows you to buy, sell, and store bitcoin (BTC), ether (ETH), litecoin (LTC), bitcoin cash (BCH), and ripple (XRP).
+XCH4NGE is a cryptocurrency platform based in the UK.
+They allow you to buy, sell, and store Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Bitcoin Cash (BCH), and Ripple (XRP).

 Advantages & Disadvantages

 - P2P platform that only requires verification once.

 - Account setup (incl. full verification) takes about 15 minutes.

 - Fewer sellers than alternatives (e.g. LocalBitcoins, Paxful, or LocalCryptos).